Kirk Thatcher: Television

-Kirk Thatcher was a supervising producer on the Emmy Award-winning ABC series Muppets Tonight.
+Thatcher was a supervising producer on the Emmy Award-winning ABC series Muppets Tonight.

 Thatcher has also written episodes for the Cartoon Network series Foster's Home for Imaginary Friends, and directed episodes of Nickelodeon's series LazyTown, PBS' Sid the Science Kid, and Comedy Central's Crank Yankers.

 In 2014, Thatcher was seen on the SyFy Network's series Jim Henson's Creature Shop Challenge, where he appeared in each episode as a judge for the competition.

-Thatcher returned to the Star Trek franchise in 2019, narrating in the Star Trek: Short Treks episode Ephraim and Dot.
-In 2022 he reprised his "Punk on the Bus" role in the second season of Star Trek: Picard, this time playing an older and wiser version of the character from Star Trek IV: The Voyage Home.
-That same year, he announced via his Instagram page that he'd be writing for Mystery Science Theater 3000.
+Thatcher returned to the Star Trek franchise in 2019, narrating in the Star Trek: Short Treks episode "Ephraim and Dot".
+In 2022 he played an older and wiser version of the "Punk on the Bus" in the second season of Star Trek: Picard.
+That same year, he announced via his Instagram page that he would be writing for Mystery Science Theater 3000, and portrayed Joshua Jovan in the Marvel Cinematic Universe Disney+ TV special Werewolf by Night.

 Internet and commercials

-Kirk Thatcher has also directed The Muppets' "Bohemian Rhapsody", which won the "Viral Video" category in the 14th Annual Webby Awards.
-He has also directed 2015 Muppet Music videos "Jungle Boogie" and "Kodachrome."
+Thatcher has also directed The Muppets' "Bohemian Rhapsody", which won the "Viral Video" category in the 14th Annual Webby Awards.
+He has also directed 2015 Muppet Music videos "Jungle Boogie" and "Kodachrome".